 Graham Booth is a research assistant.
 He is a second year student hoping to major in public health with minors in neuroscience and chemistry and plans to attend medical school.
 For research, he is interested in the physiological responses to stress as well as neuromuscular disorders.
 In his free time, Graham enjoys traveling, trying new foods, and petting dogs.

 Carrington Merritt is a research assistant in the McNair Scholars Program.
 She is a junior majoring in Psychology with a minor in Biology and Neuroscience.
 She is interested in researching the various neural correlates implicated in social cognitive deficits, specifically those found in schizophrenia and autism.
 For fun, Carrington enjoys running, teaching group fitness classes at UNC Campus Rec, and having movie nights with her roommates.

 Ellie Wallace is a research assistant.
 She is a junior majoring in Psychology with minors in Chemistry and Creative Writing.
 She is interested in looking at self-disclosure as a means of cognitive reward and specifically its role in the formation of relationships.
 She hopes to attend medical school.
 For fun she likes to go to UNC basketball games, watch Hallmark movies, and go running.

-My name is Saif Mehyar, and I’m a junior majoring in Business and Psychology.
-I’m particularly interested in how cognitive dissonance theory can help explain the neural correlates of conflict resolution and dissonance reduction in moral decision making and interracial interactions.
-For fun I like to weightlift, read books on postcoloniality, and watch philosophy debates.
+Saif Mehyar is a research assistant.
+He is a junior majoring in Business and Psychology.
+He is particularly interested in how cognitive dissonance theory can help explain the neural correlates of conflict resolution and dissonance reduction in moral decision making and interracial interactions.
+For fun he likes to weightlift, read books on postcoloniality, and watch philosophy debates.